kahramankostas/GeMID/README.md

    <img src="./imgs/mon.jpg" alt="drawing" width="1800"/>*Fig.2 Devices represented in the MonIoTr dataset from both UK and USA sites, along with their intersection (grey).*

 * **Comparison of Alternative Methods:**  We empirically compare our package-based approach to alternative methods, demonstrating that models built on individual package features consistently outperform those based on streaming or window-based statistical methods in terms of generalizability.
-To ensure fairness, we apply the same feature and algorithm selection processes for flow and window methods as we do for each step of GeMoDI.
-Additionally, we compare these methods to our packet header-based approach, GeMoDI, and IoTDevID—another packet header-based method chosen as a baseline due to its robustness, transparency, and demonstrated superiority over other approaches.
+To ensure fairness, we apply the same feature and algorithm selection processes for flow and window methods as we do for each step of GeMID.
+Additionally, we compare these methods to our packet header-based approach, GeMID, and IoTDevID—another packet header-based method chosen as a baseline due to its robustness, transparency, and demonstrated superiority over other approaches.

 ## 001-Feature Extraction